CloudCIX Terraform Guide

 git clone https://github.com/CloudCIX/Terraform-Template.git

-cd cloudcix-terraform
+cd Terraform-Template/cloudcix-terraform

-1. Set Up API Credentials
+1. Configure Credentials

-Edit cloudcix.env with your CloudCIX credentials:
+Edit terraform.tfvars with your credentials:

 2. Initialize Terraform